X and Y Intercept Calculator

 m = y2 – y1 / x2 – x1

-The intercepts can be treated just as any other point on the line.
-So, if you substitute the points (0, y) and (x, 0) in the formula, you can find the points.
+The intercepts can be treated just as any other points on the line.
+So, if you substitute the points (0, y) and (x, 0) into the slope formula, you can find the slope.

 m = 0 – y / x – 0